henrywu2019/BentoML/docs/source/deployment/kfserving.rst

 Deploy BentoService to KFServing
 ================================

-BentoML provides a convenient way to containerize the model API server with Docker:
+Kappa provides a convenient way to containerize the model API server with Docker:

     1. Find the SavedBundle directory with `bentoml get` command